 There are more sheep in Scotland than people, so finding some cutesy sheep to photograph should be easy, in Highland or Lowland.
 This page offers a beginner’s guide to road-side sheep-spotting.
 How to tell a Blackface from a Cheviot, for instance.
 The clue can be in the name.

 There are some things in Scotland that the locals hardly notice but that visitors (especially from the USA) find charming.
 One of these is sheep.

-There are more sheep than people in Scotland – on almost 15,000 farms there are 6.83 million of these fleecy grazers.
+There are more sheep in Scotland than there are people – on almost 15,000 farms there are 6.83 million of these fleecy grazers.
 (Yes, it’s hard to find a synonym for sheep.)

 Of that figure only 1% are rams.
 Yet this busy testosterone-loaded minority manage annually to help generate 49% of the total, which is made up of lambs.
 Och, that’s enough percentages.